-1. Acquiring information:
+- 1. Acquiring information: - a.

-- a.
 Acquiring information for any assigned work or examination from any source not authorized by the professor. - b.
-Working with another person or persons on any assignment or examination when not specifically permitted by the instructor. - Observing the work of other students during any examination. - d.
-Using, buying, selling, stealing, soliciting, copying or possessing, in whole or part, the contents of an unadministered examination. - Purchasing, or otherwise acquiring and submitting as one's own work, any research paper or other writing assignment prepared by others. - Providing information: - Providing answers for any assigned work or examination when not specifically authorized by the instructor to do so. - Informing any person or persons of the contents of any examination prior to the time the examination is given.
+Working with another person or persons on any assignment or examination when not specifically permitted by the instructor. - c.
+Observing the work of other students during any examination. - d.
+Using, buying, selling, stealing, soliciting, copying or possessing, in whole or part, the contents of an unadministered examination.

+- e.
+Purchasing, or otherwise acquiring and submitting as one's own work, any research paper or other writing assignment prepared by others. - f.
+Providing information: - g.
+Providing answers for any assigned work or examination when not specifically authorized by the instructor to do so. - h.
+Informing any person or persons of the contents of any examination prior to the time the examination is given.